-Consider this summer, if you’re not taking classes, an internship in the real world.
-Teach yourself about money, personal finance, credit and savings this summer.
+Consider doing an internship in the real world this summer.
+Teach yourself about money, personal finance, credit and savings.
 And start giving your stewardship muscles a workout.
 Here are some tips for tithing this summer:

 If you don't have a job, but still have some cash-flow, consider giving to the needy an equal amount that you spend on entertainment (movies, dining, dancing, sports, toys etc).
 This will involve a very useful habit: keeping a log of your spending habits this summer.
 Record every dollar without judgment, just matter-of-fact.
 You will begin to see patterns, and patterns will help you tweak your performance.
 It may actually sting you next time you spend five dollars to rent a movie you don't really care to see.